microsoft/FluidFramework/packages/framework/attributor/README.md

 > that document will continue to operate as if no attribution has been mixed in.
 > Additionally, if a document that contains attribution is loaded using a container runtime without a mixed-in attributor,
 > any attribution information stored in that document may be lost.
+> Beware that this can yield unintuitive results when combined with feature flags!
 > The current implementation is thus suitable for prototyping/feature development, but shouldn't be rolled out to users that
 > expect production-quality attribution.